Flipper77/a2a_and_mcp_talking_quantum/README.md

 # A2A Talking Quantum – Minimal Agent-to-Agent (A2A) Demo

 This repository accompanies our Medium article **“A New Hope: When a SmolAgent Meets a LangGraph Agent to Talk About Quantum Squirrels”**.
-It demonstrates how to integrate remote agents into a SmolAgents-based host via the A2A protocol, combining the modular reasoning power of **SmolAgents** with the orchestration capabilities of **LangGraph**.
+It demonstrates how to integrate (remote) agents and tools into a SmolAgents-based host via the A2A and MCP protocol, respectively.

 ---

 ## Highlights

 This example shows:
-- A **remote (or local) LangGraph-based literary critic agent**, wrapped in an A2A-compatible server using `A2AStarletteApplication`
+- A **remote (or local) LangGraph-based literary critic agent**, wrapped in an A2A-compatible server
 - A **local SmolAgent host system**, able to reason and call both:
   - remote (or local) classic tools via **MCP** (e.g., library document tools), and
   - remote (or local) agents via **A2A**
-- A **proxy bootstrapping system** to expose remote A2A agents to the local SmolAgent host
+- A **proxy bootstrapping system** and **A2A Client** to expose remote A2A agents to the local SmolAgent host

 Agents use protocols to collaborate: **MCP for tools**, **A2A for peer agents**.